perj/sebuild/docs/descriptors/config.md

 A list of files that all Go target depends on.
 E.g. you can add go.mod here to rebuild all go targets when go.mod changes.

-By default this tries to execute a `godeps` rule, which you can define in a rules.ninja file.
-You can however also change the rule used with the `godeps_rule` argument.
-For simple cases the [touch](../arguments/specialsrcs.md#touch) rule should be suitable.

-For example
+By default this uses the `touch` rule to simply update a stamp file when the dependencies are modified.
+You can customize this with the `godeps_rule` argument.
+It will get all the godeps as input and the stamp file as output (all go packages then depend on the stampfile).

+Example:

 	godeps[go.mod]
-	godeps_rule[touch]

 is enough to rebuild all Go targets when go.mod changes.

-In 2.0 `touch` will be made the default value for `godeps_rule`

 Empty list by default.